 Advertisement|Remove ads.

-Shares of Quoin Pharmaceuticals (QNRX) surged more than 20% in pre-market trading on Wednesday, after the company said it has received encouraging feedback from the U.S. Food and Drug Administration (FDA) for its lead drug QRX003 to treat Netherton Syndrome, a genetic disorder that results in severe allergies.
+Shares of Quoin Pharmaceuticals (QNRX) gave up most of its early gains to trade 1 % higher on Wednesday, after the company said it has received encouraging feedback from the U.S. Food and Drug Administration (FDA) for its lead drug QRX003 to treat Netherton Syndrome, a genetic disorder that results in severe allergies.

 The FDA indicated that a single Phase 3 trial may be sufficient to support U.S. approval, rather than the usual two studies.
-The agency also showed openness to alternative trial designs that may not require a traditional placebo group, the company said.
+The agency also showed openness to alternative trial designs like randomized withdrawal or delayed-start studies, instead of a traditional placebo-controlled Phase 3 trial.

 Following the Type C meeting, Quoin plans to move ahead with its Phase 3 program and remains on track to complete patient enrollment.
 The company said it could file for approval as early as 2027.